This Classic Homemade Macaroni and Cheese recipe uses a homemade cheese sauce, but it’s so easy you’ll want to make it all the time!

 I love a good crunchy top on my baked mac & cheese, so I use buttered Panko bread crumbs.
-If you don’t like Panko (or don’t have any handy), try crushed corn flakes or crushed Chex cereal.
+If you don’t like Panko (or don’t have any handy), try crushed corn flakes, crushed Chex cereal, or potato chip crumbs.
 Mix the crumbs with melted butter, and sprinkle them over the top.
 After the macaroni and cheese bakes, you can turn on the broiler for a few minutes to get the top nice and brown.

 What favorite comfort food do you remember growing up?

 3 Ways to Take the Fear Out of This Recipe